lrusso/tinyDOC/react/README.md

 Select ```(5.40+4.70-3.90)*2/1```, then click on the Calc Button and the result will be inserted next to the selected text.

-## Calc Button Sample 2 - Multi Line Addition Operation
+## Calc Button - Multi Line Addition Operation

 **SAMPLE TEXT**